Te Ngākau Pono ki Te Ratonga Tūmatanui Trust in the Public Service

 Across a range of international indexes, New Zealand ranks as a world-leader in trust and confidence in government.

-OECD data shows New Zealanders have high trust in public institutions compared to many other countries, as it reports in its 'Governments at a glance' publications in the July 2022 report on Drivers in Trust in Public Institutions.
+OECD data shows New Zealanders have high trust in public institutions compared to many other countries.

 Government at a glance 2023 — OECD